johnny-zapras/schoolprojects/README.md

-# schoolprojects
+# School Projects
-List of projects completed during undergraduate program at Western University.
+A list of projects completed in classes for my undergraduate degree at Western University.